YosysHQ/nextpnr/generic/examples/README.md

  - report.py stores design information after place-and-route to blinky.txt in place of real bitstream generation

- - Run blinky.sh to build an example design on the FPGA above
+ - Run simple.sh to build an example design on the FPGA above